 Welcome to The EdGate Observer!

-As always, EdGate is your source for staying abreast of any new developments in education and specifically the impact of educational standards.
+As always, EdGate is your source for staying current with new developments in education and specifically the impact of educational standards.

 Sandra Schugren, EdGate General Manager